christophhagen/StateModel/Readme.md

 ## Database selection

-In addition to the definition of the models, you need to make a few choices for the database, which depend on your use case.
+In addition to the definition of the models, you need to choose a database.
-Essentially, you need to choose a tuple (ModelId, InstanceId, PropertyId) of types that are used to construct the property paths.
-Before writing the

 ### Database implementations